 Welding, Continuing Education Workforce Certificate

 CCBC, in partnership with Earlbeck Gases and Technologies, offers a series of welding courses that will take you from beginning skills and techniques in Fundamentals of Welding through additional courses that cover intermediate and advanced Gas Metal Arc (MIG), Shielded Metal Arc (Stick), and Gas Tungsten Arc (TIG) welding processes.
 If you have basic welding experience, you can take intermediate and/or advanced classes.
 Classes are held at Earlbeck, which is fully equipped to offer hands-on training and instruction.
 There are four program options to choose from, as well as individual courses available.
-Financial Aid is available for program options, but not necessarily available for individual courses.
+Financial Aid is available for programs with "Option B" in the title, and not for individual courses.

 Upon successful completion of this Continuing Education Workforce Certificate, students will be able to: